foundersandcoders/coursebook/week-8/learning-outcomes.md

 - [ ] We can make `fetch` requests to our own server for JSON data
 - [ ] We can render elements in the DOM based on the server data
+- [ ] We can submit data to our own server, then update the DOM based on the response

 ### Error handling